This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

-- Your caregiver may do a pelvic exam to check your vagina, cervix, and uterus.
+- Your surgeon may do a pelvic exam to check your vagina, cervix, and uterus.
 You may need blood tests or other tests to check for a sexually transmitted infection (STI), such as chlamydia or HPV.
 You may need a colposcopy, a CT scan, or an MRI.
-Talk with your caregiver about these or other tests you may need.
-Write down the date, time, and location for each test.

 The night before your surgery: